What's happening at ski resorts in the Southern Hemisphere right now? The latest coronavirus news - New Zealand

 Ski from your car.

-This is another unique initiative.
-The basic stance is to use your car as your base.
-They recommend using your car as a shelter in bad weather, to take a break, to warm up, and even to have lunch.
+This is another distinctive initiative.
+The basic stance is to use your own car as a base.
+They recommend using your car as a shelter in bad weather, a place to rest, to keep warm, and to have lunch.

-they say, calling for the old-fashioned car picnic style.
+they say, encouraging people to embrace the old-fashioned car picnic style.

 Coronet Peak